Conio/conio.github.io/docs/Features/TradingBuyService.md

 # Trading Buy Service

 The `TradingBuyService` contains all the APIs designed to facilitate the purchase of cryptocurrencies through trading operations.
-It provides methods for creating bids, updating bids, purchasing cryptocurrencies and fetching bid information.
+It provides methods for creating, updating, fetching and finalizing bid quotations.

 ## APIs
 ---